Expressive Arts Counseling & Music Therapy Services

 Sound Guidance is owned by Dianna Rose, MA, LMHC, MT-BC, NMT.
 She is a Licensed Mental Health Counselor in Washington State, as well as a nationally certified Music Therapist with specialized training in Neurologic Music Therapy (NMT) from the Academy of Neurologic Music Therapy.

 Dianna received her MA in Clinical Mental Health Counseling in Expressive Arts and Music Therapy, from Lesley University in Cambridge, MA.
 She also trained in Sound Therapy under Dr. Pat Moffitt-Cook at the Open Ear Center on Bainbridge Island, WA.

 Dianna has worked in community health and in private practice.
-She is receiving supervision by Dr. Ellen Carruth, PhD, LMHC, NCC, ACS.

 If you are in crisis, please call 911, go to the nearest emergency room, or reach out to one of the resources below.